Dangerous Encounters of the First Kind: Plot

-When Paul's face is shown on TV in connection with the bombings, the three boys pack their backpacks and hide out in a large cemetery crowded with gravestones, arguing among themselves.
+When Paul's face is shown on TV in connection with the bombings, the three boys flee and hide out in a large cemetery crowded with gravestones, arguing among themselves.
 They later attempt to kill themselves by drinking Dettol.
-Paul and Lung spit it out but Ko swallows it so Paul runs to a shop to buy milk to dilute the poison and is recognized by the seller.
-Back in the city, Tan attacks two Mormon missionaries on the street after mistaking them for members of Nigel's gang and is brought into the office to be taken off duty for a few days.
-While there, he answers the telephone and is told by the milk seller that she has seen Paul at the cemetery.
+Paul and Lung spit it out but Ko swallows it, so Paul runs to a shop to buy milk to dilute the poison and is recognized by the seller.
+She contacts the police, and Tan rushes over.
+He handcuffs Tan to a post, then chases Paul through the gravestones.
+Just then, the gunrunners arrive, having tailed Tan.